UDISE Plus Aadhaar OTP Not Coming 2026-27 – Why It Fails & What to Do for APAAR and PEN

 Reason 5: Too Many OTP Requests — Account Temporarily Locked

 UIDAI limits the number of OTP requests per Aadhaar per day.
-If multiple operators have attempted authentication for the same Aadhaar (common when a student was entered at two schools), or if the same OTP was requested many times without entry, UIDAI temporarily locks Aadhaar-based OTP for that number.
+If multiple operators have attempted authentication for the same Aadhaar (common when operators entered a student at two schools), or if the same OTP was requested many times without entry, UIDAI temporarily locks Aadhaar-based OTP for that number.

 - Wait 24 hours before attempting another OTP request